Mediatek-Cloud/MCS-Android-SDK/README.md

 3) DONE!
 Compile and run your app.

-The above codes are minimum requirement to setup MCS SDK, please reference to other code in this tutorial project or [MCS Android Tutorial Doc](https://www.gitbook.com/book/mtk-mcs/mcs-android-tutorial-doc/details) for more customization.
+The above codes are minimum requirement to setup MCS SDK, please reference to other code in this tutorial project or [MCS SDK Android Tutorial Doc][tutorial-doc] for more customization.

 ### ProGuard

-> Follow the instructions in this section only if your app obfuscates with [Android ProGuard](http://developer.android.com/intl/zh-tw/tools/help/proguard.html).
+> Follow the instructions in this section only if your app obfuscates with [Android ProGuard][android-proguard].
 Otherwise, skip this section.

 If you are using ProGuard to obfuscate your app, please be noted that MCS Android SDK uses Gson to dynamically serializes/deserializes entities fetch from MCS API server, so it's necessary to keep them for reflection.